The way we choose to see the world creates the world we see.— Barry Neil Kaufman

 Alternatively, I could see the cashier as not having been as courteous to me as I would have liked.
 Perhaps the cashier is feeling unusually stressed, or distracted by her own worries.
 If I’m honest with myself, I have to admit that I just don’t know what is going on for her.
 Even if I did know the cashier’s story, I wouldn’t know — without asking, anyway — how the cashier would explain her own sense of her behavior in this moment.
 If I could allow myself to see the cashier’s behavior as something less offensive to me than “disrespectful,” I might be able to wish her well — regardless of my discontent — and decide to address the issue of unsatisfying service the next time that I experience it, if I experience it again.

 There is always more than one way to look at things.
-In any given situation, we can choose to see in the way that works best for us and those with whom we’re interacting, given the kind of experience we want to have, how we want to live our lives, the type of person that we want to be, and more.
-The ways in which we look at things both influence and are influenced by the conversations that we have — with ourselves, usually in the form of thoughts — and with others.
-Therapy or counseling, life coaching, and clinical supervision are all contexts for conversations that can help make a difference in how we see things by giving us a chance to think and talk in new ways.
-With these new ways of thinking and talking often comes a greater sense of self-agency and possibility in our lives.
-Problems dissolve and we see more options for action.
+In any given situation, we can choose to see in the way that works best for us, given the kind of experience that we want to have, how we want to live our lives, the type of person that we want to be, and more.